tjd1234/cmpt120fall2024/lectures/lecture24/lecture24notes.md

 review of the solutions ([which are here](lecture24Quiz_sol.pdf)). [quiz.py](quiz.py) has implementations of the sample solutions.

-The notes below contain more examples of writing code to work with with lists.
+The notes below contain more examples of writing code to work with lists.

 ## Looping with Lists